obriencj/obriencj.github.io/content/blog/2023-11-07-year-one-of-cycling.md

 triumph.

 There's something important I need to note here.
-I still considered her, at that time, to be the better cyclist.
+I still considered her then, just as I do now, to be the better cyclist.
 To be stronger than me.
 There's a certain liberation in being the weak one on a ride, because you just have to do your best to keep up.
 What never occured to me, until long after this ride was over, was that I had started to outpace her in some ways.
 I was unprepared for this.